 Establish and communicate this appetite through the risk management framework.

-The Branch will monitor its liquidity and funding risk appetite against the Net Stable Funding Ratio (“NSFR”).
-The NSFR ratio considers medium-term liquidity risk using stress scenarios in the amount of stable funding available against required stable funding, out to 1 year.
-Risk department will continue to monitor this ratio within a tolerance level of 75%, this will be guidance limit only until such time as the Branch has sufficient products to manage liquidity risk.

 The expression and accountability for the Branch’s Risk Appetite will sit with the ManCo, who will delegate oversight for liquidity to the ALCo.
-Limits are set by ALCo on the measures listed above, and will be managed by Treasury.
+Limits are set by ALCo, and will be managed by Treasury.

 See Appendix A – Liquidity Risk limits (Risk Appetite Statement)